M1HA15/M1HA15/README.md

 # **👋 Welcome to My Profile!**
-Hello, I'm Mihai, a passionate 17-year-old programmer based in Romania.
+Hello, I'm Mihai, a passionate 18 year-old programmer based in Romania.
 Explore my README to gain insights into my programming skills, ongoing projects, and the diverse areas where I'm expanding my knowledge.

 ## **🐱‍👤 About Me**:
 - 🎂 Age: **18**